What Is a Nutrient Content Claim? (And Why It Might Be Misleading)

 Food packaging is full of bold promises — “low fat,” “high in fiber,” “reduced calories.”
 But what do these claims actually mean?
 And more importantly, can you trust them?

-These are known as nutrient claims, and while they’re intended to help shoppers make healthier choices, they often reflect marketing priorities more than actual nutrition.
+These are known as nutrient content claims, and while they’re intended to help shoppers make healthier choices, they often reflect marketing priorities more than actual nutrition.
 Some are loosely regulated.
 Others are based on outdated science.
 And many are designed to mislead.

-In this blog, I’ll break down what nutrient claims are, how the FDA defines them, and why you shouldn’t take them at face value — especially if you’re aiming for a more holistic, whole-foods-based diet.
+In this blog, I’ll break down what nutrient content claims are, how the FDA defines them, and why you shouldn’t take them at face value — especially if you’re aiming for a more holistic, whole-foods-based diet.

 Nutrition claim on a milk carton